JuliaEarth/GeoStats.jl/docs/src/variography/fitting.md

 Mke.current_figure()
 ```

-or let GeoStats.jl find the model with minimum error:
+or let the framework find the model with minimum error:

 ```@example variofit
 γ = fit(Variogram, g)